When you think of web design trends, what’s the first thing that comes to mind? Mobile-first? Thumb-friendly navigation? Responsive?

 Pro Tip: Try using fewer elements and fonts, simplifying your color palette, and making navigation more obvious.

 Navigation is one web design trend that seems to change on a yearly basis and this is likely because it’s one of the most difficult elements of any given webpage.
 It’s an essential feature of a website but it’s hard to find a balance between making it both functional and aesthetically pleasing.
-In 2019, there’s no right or wrong way to approach navigation other than to experiment, not only with font size, placement, and layout but also with making it a focal point of the website versus blending it into the interface.
+There’s no right or wrong way to approach navigation other than to experiment, not only with font size, placement, and layout but also with making it a focal point of the website versus blending it into the interface.

 Due to advancements in AI and machine learning, chatbots are becoming more intelligent and efficient.
 With the increase in the level of customization this allows, there’s been and will continue to be an influx of brand mascots that give the bots a personable face.